eliben/pss/README.rst

 Pre-requisites
 --------------

 **pss** needs only Python to run.
-It's being tested with Python versions 2.7 and 3.6+ on Linux, Mac OS and Windows.
+It's being tested with several of the latest Python 3.x versions on Linux, Mac OS and Windows.
 Earlier versions of Python 3.x may work as well, but this isn't guaranteed.
+Python 2 is no longer supported (but you may download pss version 1.43 or older if you need it to work with Python 2).

 Installing
 ----------